Fylhan/qompoter/README.md

 Then, download and install dependencies listed in your `qompoter.json` using:

-	qompoter-bash install
+	qompoter install

-*For more information about the command line options, use `qompoter-bash --help`.*
+*For more information about the command line options, use `qompoter --help`.*

 That's it!
 You can now include `vendor.pri` in the `.pro` file of your project, and include the dependencies that you required: